9 Tips to use sun cream or sunscreen correctly

 8. Choosing the wrong sunscreen for your skin

 Your sunscreen could cause you to break out, so make sure to choose the right one for your skin type.
 For sensitive skin, use a fragrance-free type, advises Rigel.
 If you're acne-prone, look for a light, oil-free formula.
 For dry skin, choose a hydrating cream with ingredients like glycerin or aloe.

 9. Thinking "water-resistant" means you don't have to re apply after swimming

-According to the AAD, sunscreen can't be truly waterproof or sweat-proof, but they do recommend using "water-resistant" sunscreen.
-"If the sunscreen offers water resistance, you will see '40 minutes' or '80 minutes' after the words 'water resistant'," according to the AAD website.
-"This tells you how long your skin can be wet or sweaty before you need to reapply."
+Scientists say that sunscreen can't be truly waterproof or sweat-proof, but they do recommend using "water-resistant" sunscreen.
+"If the sunscreen offers water resistance, you will see '40 minutes' or '80 minutes' after the words 'water resistant'," "This tells you how long your skin can be wet or sweaty before you need to reapply."